Facing problems with Meditation? Don’t quit until you have tried these easy suggestions to overcome these beginners’ problems…

 While meditating, people, at times, do get a little uncomfortable with the feelings that come by.
 Sometimes it is physical sensations of the body and other times it is strong emotions that come into play.
 Once again, focus on your breath and affirm that everything is well with you & within you, and your present state of being is the best.

-Solution: While Meditation is on, there are feelings within the surface of the sub-conscious minds that would erupt, allow them to flow naturally out of your system.
+Solution: While Meditation is on, there are feelings within the surface of the subconscious mind that would erupt, allow them to flow naturally out of your system.

 Disconnect from the questioning and anticipating Mind.
 Mind becomes the observer and thoughts are like the flow of river and let YOU (the observing mind) become the observer, sitting at the banks… watching and observing – totally unattached.